newbooks/MCCE4-Core/tests/fast_ff/readme.md

 - Run `ele_setup.py microstate.pdb` to assign charge, calculate local density, run delphi to get PBPotential, and compile to a csv file
 - Combine CSV files from multiple proteins for a comprehensive training set
 - Train the model: `ele_training.py pairwise_data.csv`
+- Some feature engineering might be necessary.
+For example, by the nature of the PB potential, the closer the atoms are, the stronger the interaction scalable by the inverse of distance.
+So using inversed Distance make KNN model better but won't affect decision tree based models much.
+KNN model is based on the the average of the nearest neighbors, and serves as a good reference of feature selection.

 **Validation:**
 - Does PB_Potential scale with the charge?
 This model relies on the linear replationship between Coulomb Potential and PB Potential.